What is light pollution?

 The increasing prevalence of artificial lights has made it challenging for people to experience the natural wonder of stargazing fully.

-By minimizing unnecessary external lighting at night, we can create better conditions for viewing stars, planets and constellations from anywhere in the world, helping to protect our planet's biodiversity.
+By minimizing unnecessary outdoor lighting at night, we can create better conditions for viewing stars, planets and constellations from anywhere in the world, helping to protect our planet's biodiversity.

 Disadvantages

-Light pollution is often regarded as an environmental downside of modern life.
+Light pollution is often considered an environmental downside of modern life.

-It disrupts your natural circadian rhythms and affects your ability to hunt prey or navigate your environment.
+It disrupts their natural circadian rhythms and affects their ability to hunt prey or navigate their environment.

 Another disadvantage of light pollution is its negative impact on human health.

-Research has shown that exposure to artificial lighting at night can disrupt sleep patterns, leading to increased risk of depression, obesity and hypertension.
+Research has shown that exposure to artificial lighting at night can disrupt sleep patterns, leading to an increased risk of depression, obesity and high blood pressure.

 Overall, it is essential to recognize the adverse effects of light pollution on both the environment and human well-being.